void-linux/void-docs/src/config/lxc.md

 ### Creating unprivileged containers

-The normal ranges of user IDs (UIDs) and group IDs (GIDs) are from 0 to 65535.
+User IDs (UIDs) and group IDs (GIDs) normally range from 0 to 65535.
 Unprivileged containers enhance security by mapping UID and GID ranges inside each container to ranges not in use by the host system.
-The host ranges must be *subordinated* to the user who will be running the unprivileged containers.
+The unused host ranges must be *subordinated* to the user who will be running the unprivileged containers.

-Subordinate UIDs and GIDs are assigned by the [subuid(5)](https://man.voidlinux.org/subuid.5) and [subgid(5)](https://man.voidlinux.org/subgid.5) files, respectively.
+Subordinate UIDs and GIDs are assigned in the [subuid(5)](https://man.voidlinux.org/subuid.5) and [subgid(5)](https://man.voidlinux.org/subgid.5) files, respectively.